The Midnight Mystery 🌙🔍 | Learn English with a Detective Story

 Key vocabulary from this episode with part of speech, meaning, and example sentences.
 Practice along with the video above.

-a person who investigates crimes and tries to find out who did them
+a person who investigates crimes and finds who did them

 The detective found clues at the crime scene.